 Ethan Allen came into national prominence in the early days of the American Revolution.
 America desperately needed a victory against the British, as well as guns and supplies.
 Ethan Allen helped in a critical way to provide both with the American capture of Fort Ticonderoga.

-Allen was living in Connecticut, when at that time inoculation was illegal.
-Because Allen already considered himself a Deist and strongly embraced the "question authority" philosophy of the Enlightenment, he had himself inoculated - on Sunday in front of the Salisbury meetinghouse!
+Prior to the American Revolution, Allen was living in Connecticut, when at that time inoculation was illegal.
+Because Allen already considered himself a Deist and strongly embraced the "question authority" philosophy of the Enlightenment, he had himself inoculated - on a Sunday in front of the Salisbury meetinghouse!
 When his cousin Jonathan Lee, who was a Calvinist preacher, threatened Ethan Allen with prosecution (for this was pre-revolutionary America where government and religion were tightly entwined) Allen, "made several unpleasant references to Jesus Christ, Beelzebub, hell, and every little insipid Devil."
 This caused him to be tried for blasphemy.
 He and his family were later ostracized from the community.
 An outstanding book that covers this is Nature's God: The Heretical Origins of the American Republic by Matthew Stewart.